The Paradox of Adam and Eve

 As usual, Jews and Christians are insisting on having their cake and eating it too, making claims that contradict earlier claims, not wanting to let any of them go.
 Hence Christians cite the doctrine of 'inherited original sin' to explain man's mortality (saying that Jesus' sacrifice atones for Adam's sin), but then shift gears to say that God will judge each person based on their OWN righteous works.
 What a hodge-podge collection of contradictory beliefs, AKA shot-gunning, and hoping no one catches the contradictions.

 Not that the sign above likely would've protected Adam and Eve: the first pair were intentionally created as fools, and thus likely would've foolishly eaten the fruit anyway, sooner or later, since that's EXACTLY what fools do: they make foolish choices and act like fools, revealing their true nature.

 But that only begs the question-

 Who's the greater fool: the fool who acts foolish, or someone who claims to be wise but expects fools to act any differently than fools?

-And despite my (simulated) outrage against cruel God, trust and believe that I see the account for what it is: it's just an old fable, a Hebraic rewriting of an ancient 'origins' myth that was well-known throughout the Ancient Near East, with many Sumerian/Babylonian versions which predate the Genesis account by 1,000 years.
+And despite my (simulated) outrage against cruel God, trust and believe I see the account for what it is: it's just an old fable, a Hebraic rewriting and amalgamation of far-older ancient 'origins' myth that were well-known throughout the Ancient Near East, with many Sumerian/Babylonian/Egyptian versions which predate the Genesis account by 1,000 years.